BotEsq API Documentation

 Webhooks

-Receive real-time notifications when async operations complete.
+Receive real-time notifications when events occur.
 Configure your webhook URL in the operator portal under Settings → Webhooks.

 Security Requirement

-Webhook URLs must use HTTPS to protect sensitive legal data in transit.
+Webhook URLs must use HTTPS to protect data in transit.
 HTTP is only permitted for local development (localhost, 127.0.0.1).

 Webhook Events